Sophia Sawyer: Fayetteville Female Seminary

 After arriving in Fayetteville, Arkansas in 1839, Sawyer began planning to establish a school.
 Now separate from the ABCFM, she did not have to conform to Christian standards and could envision a different type of school, mirroring what she had experienced at Emerson's Byfield Female Seminary, as well as what she knew about the newly established Mount Holyoke Female Seminary, which had been founded by classmate Mary Lyon.

-Fayetteville Female Seminary soon welcomed its first class of students; some sources indicate that the school first taught only boys while other state the first class included 14 girls from prominent Cherokee families, though by 1841, sources agree the school taught only girls.
+Fayetteville Female Seminary soon welcomed its first class of students; some sources indicate that the school first taught only boys while others state the first class included 14 girls from prominent Cherokee families, though by 1841, sources agree the school taught only girls.
 At first, the school moved buildings, but by fall of 1840, Sawyer had developed a strong enough reputation to receive land upon which to build a permanent structure.
 For the first eight years, Sawyer taught all academic subjects, though she eventually hired more teachers given that she was only certified to teach primary school.

 In 1845, the Arkansas Intelligencer wrote that the school's "system of teaching is better adapted to perfect the education of youth than any other in this State, and [...] is as good as that of any other.